 Cleaning the CPU

 Dip a small amount of the alcohol onto the cloth or toilet paper.
-Making gradual, careful movements, start wiping the CPU.
+Making gradual, cautious movements, start wiping the CPU.
 It will usually take a couple of isopropyl alcohol dips for the CPU’s IHS to be completely clean.

 Cleaning The Cooler